Sianowo

 Sianowo (Kashubian: Swiónowò or Sjónowò) is a village in the administrative district of Gmina Kartuzy, within Kartuzy County, Pomeranian Voivodeship, in northern Poland.
-It lies approximately 10 km north-west of Kartuzy and 36 km west of the regional capital Gdańsk.
 It is located on the eastern shore of Sianowskie Lake, within the ethnocultural region of Kashubia in the historic region of Pomerania.

 History

 Origin

 The Sanctuary of The Queen of the Kashubs in Sianowo church is currently the biggest in Kashubia.

 The first mention of Sianowo dates to 1348.
 The place name probably derives from the North Germanic name Sven.
 In 1480, the church burned in a fire; however, The Madonna of Swionowo, a finely crafted statue, was saved.
 After the fire, the parish of Sianowo became a part of Strzepcz parish, although the church was later rebuilt.
 Around this time, the veneration of "The Mother of God" grew in popularity.
 Sources claim that, by the 15th century, a host of people were already making pilgrimages to Sianowo for blessings.
 Sianowo was a royal village of the Kingdom of Poland, administratively located in the Mirachowo County in the Pomeranian Voivodeship.